 Ex. fnickel[-1] = 0, fnickel[1] = 0, fnickel[5] = 1, fnickel[6] = 0, ...

-This can be though of as a forward echo, in which the "future" filter taps are not attenuated
+This is just like a forward echo, except the "future" filter taps are not attenuated

 (fcent*fnickel*fdime*fquarter*fhalf-dollar)[n] = An, where * is the convolution operator.
 This can be computed via dynamic programming.
 Start with fcent[n] by setting dp[n] = 1 for all 0 ≤ n ≤ 100, then convolve with the next coin signal.
 This amounts to applying this update rule from n=1 to n=100: dp[n] ← dp[n] + dp[n - coin_value].